Dickinson-COMP-491-492/website/docs/assignments/WA05-SLEBlogPost.md

 # WA05 - Social/Legal/Ethical Issue Blog Post

-In this assignment you will write a blog post analyzing and reasoning about a contemporary social/legal/ethical issue in computing or technology more broadly.
+In this assignment you will write a blog post analyzing, reasoning about and taking a position on a contemporary social/legal/ethical issue in computing or technology more broadly.

 ## Assignment